psganesh/TestNotes/AWS_Notes.md

 # Management Tools*
 - Cloud watch – Monitoring service
 - Cloud formation – Turning your infrastructure into code (script)
-- CloudTrail – log the changes in the AWS env. (default turned on for 1 week records)
+- CloudTrail – log the changes in the AWS ENV. (default turned on for 1 week records)
 - Config – monitor the configuration, visual (eg: how on May 4th and 6th)
 - OpsWorks - like EBS, automating (configuring) the env
 - Service Catalog - used by Big companies for Compliance